carteras/IT-CBR/learning/python/challenges/python_foundation_challenge3.md

 * Numbers can be anything from 000000 to 999999
 * You need to work in the brute force function
+* It's very similar to what is happening in the itertools document. :)
 * DON'T DELETE STUFF!
 Just ignore the parts where I am being too clever

 You will need itertools.
 I've handled the time measuring for you.